Key takeaways

 Lemaître et al. (2022) analyzed breath-hold training studies across swimming, cycling, and team sports.
 An eight-week structured protocol increased maximum breath-hold time by 15.8%, forced vital capacity by 12.4%, and decreased resting heart rate by 9.1%.
 [15] The gains appeared across sports — the respiratory adaptation is not discipline-specific.

-Shei et al. (2018) meta-analyzed inspiratory muscle training (IMT) studies and found moderate-to-strong effect sizes for sport performance improvement.
-[19] The mechanism: fatigued breathing muscles trigger vasoconstriction in working muscles — training the respiratory system delays the cascade that accelerates whole-body fatigue.
+Karsten et al. (2018) meta-analyzed inspiratory muscle training (IMT) studies and found a moderate effect size for sport performance improvement.
+[16] The mechanism: fatigued breathing muscles trigger vasoconstriction in working muscles — training the respiratory system delays the cascade that accelerates whole-body fatigue.

-This is the efficiency frontier of breath training.
-It's accessible, but it's a long road — measured in weeks and months of consistent work, not sessions.
+This is the second takeaway: breathing efficiency is trainable, but it is not a hack.
+It is a long adaptation measured in weeks and months, not single sessions.
 What Kipchoge breathes on race day is the output of years of altitude training at 2,400 meters in Iten, Kenya, combined with deliberate respiratory practice.
 The system responds, but slowly.

 Measure first